danhouldsworth/helloLanguages/README.md

 * Filename suffix will make langauge clear, filename should be name of challenge.
 * Folder names prefixed with numbers to enable easy view of increasing difficulty
 * Notes defining the task to be kept in seperate TASK.md and not in each code file, however findings & pitfalls relevant to each language approach should be included appropriately
+* Comment on anything not immediately clear, however never explain through comments that which can be made clear with better structure and variable names

 # Build & interactive environments
 * Go : ```go run file.go```